D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 - `mint_editions : list (edition_id, receivers : nat * (address list))`
   + **GUARDS USED:** `fail_if_paused`
   + For each `Edition run` corresponding to a given `edition_id`, `editions` are distributed to the addresses in `receivers`.
 Each distribution mints a new token to a `token_id` equal to `edition_id` * `max_editions_per_collection` + `(total_edition_number - remaining_edition_number`)
-  + Only a creator of some edition run can distribute for their `Edition run`.
+  + Only a minter of some edition run can distribute for their `Edition run`.
-  + A creator cannot distribute more than the `total_edition_number` set in the creation of the `Edition run`.
+  + A minter cannot distribute more than the `total_edition_number` set in the creation of the `Edition run`.
-  + A creator can distribute editions for multiple edition runs that they created, in a single call to `mint_editions`.
+  + A minter can distribute editions for multiple edition runs that they created, in a single call to `mint_editions`.

   For each "distribution":
     * `mint_edition` reserves `max_editions_per_run` `token_id`s beginning at `next_edition_id * max_editions_per_collection` , and `mint_edition` uses them sequentially.